sarika-03/mysql-gui/README.md

 - **-u**: Specify the database URL to connect to a MySQL instance.
 - **-p**: Port number for MYSQL GUI to listen on
+- **-model**: Specify the AI model to be used (supporting model: gpt-4, gpt-3.5-turbo, text-davinci-003, gemini-1.5-flash, gemini-pro, gemini-lite)
+- **-apikey**: Specify the API key for the chosen AI model.

 ## Basic Authentication (Optional)